dk14/wolfram-mega/docs/dsl.md

 > note: backtracking does not account for novel data, so foreseeing actual events is more important

 #### Future
-DSL enumerates all possible outcomes, thus removing the need for random walk.
+DSL🌿 enumerates all possible outcomes, thus removing the need for random walk.

 > if your strategy explodes numerically, the only thing you can do is to specify types properly, judging from immediate present sitation.
 Rely on ranges of possible outcomes you can yourself interpret as human and time periods you would be able to foresee yourself.